A Survey on Speech LLMs

 Contents

-- Multimodal Information Fusion
+4.Multimodal Information Fusion

 4. Multimodal Information Fusion

-\(\rightarrow\) Alignment between the (1) audio modality & the (2) text modality
+\(\rightarrow\) Alignment btw (1) audio modality & the (2) text modality

-Requires two steps
+Requires 2 steps

 - Step 1) Audio Feature Post-Process

-- Step 2) Audio and Text Connection,
+- Step 2) Audio and Text Connection

-Step 1) Audio Feature Post-Process
+Step 1) “Audio Feature” Post-Process

-Tend to directly use the final layer output of the encoder
+Tend to directly use the “final layer” output of the encoder

 - # 2.
-Using intermediate layer outputs to capture more granular features
+Using “intermediate layer outputs” to capture more granular features

 - # 3.
-Attention mechanisms to emphasize relevant parts of the audio signal
+“Attention” mechanisms to emphasize relevant parts of the audio signal

-Step 2) Audio and Text Connection
+Step 2) Audio & Text Connection

 Audio feature must be integrated with the textual modality!